ZacharyGodfrey/mono/README.md

 ![Commit][shield-commit]
 ![Coverage][shield-coverage]

+![CI Workflow][shield-ci]
 ![Build][shield-build]
-![CI Workflow][shield-ci]

 ## Architecture

-This is a **mono repo** - a single repository containing all of the code for each layer of the application stack.
+This is a single repository containing all of the code for each layer of the application stack.

 Any code change pushed to the `main` branch of the repo will trigger a new build and deployment of both the API and client application.